 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Germantown Village Center neighborhood is English, spoken by 89.5% of households.
-Other important languages spoken here include Polish, Tagalog (the first language of the Philippine region), Langs. of India and Spanish.
+The most common language spoken in the Germantown Village Center neighborhood is English, spoken by 88.7% of households.
+Other important languages spoken here include Polish, Langs. of India and Tagalog (the first language of the Philippine region).

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Village Center neighborhood in Germantown, WI, residents most commonly identify their ethnicity or ancestry as German (40.5%).
-There are also a number of people of Polish ancestry (17.2%), and residents who report Irish roots (11.5%), and some of the residents are also of Asian ancestry (7.4%), along with some English ancestry residents (6.7%), among others.
+In the Village Center neighborhood in Germantown, WI, residents most commonly identify their ethnicity or ancestry as German (35.2%).
+There are also a number of people of Polish ancestry (13.3%), and residents who report Irish roots (10.2%), and some of the residents are also of Sub-Saharan African ancestry (8.8%), along with some English ancestry residents (8.5%), among others.
+In addition, 15.0% of the residents of this neighborhood were born in another country.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Germantown Village Center neighborhood spend between 30 and 45 minutes commuting one-way to work (35.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Germantown Village Center neighborhood spend under 15 minutes commuting one-way to work (35.5% of working residents), one of the shortest commutes across America.